 I recently went on a month-long tour in China with the Scratch Ambassadors.
 On that tour, I went to Beijing, Shanghai and Hongzhou and I was able to DJ for people around my age who appreciate the music I created.
 It’s really cool to go back to the community where I grew up in and then DJ for the people my age and to expose them to the music that I enjoy listening to.

 One of my most recent gigs is DJing for corporate events.
 I had a lot of fun DJing for the launch of BMW’s brand new 2014 mini cooper.
 It was the first new mini cooper to come out in 10 years.
-The vibe was really cool, and the event featured racing and a lot of tires screeching, and it definitely influence the vibe I created as a DJ for the event.
+The vibe was really cool, and the event featured racing and a lot of tires screeching, and it definitely influences the vibe I created as a DJ for the event.
 I also had fun DJing for the 2012 Boston Marathon After Party in Boston’s House of Blues.
 I got featured in a Neumark promotional video with the Scratch Ambassadors.
 The promo video featured DJs and how they each used your turntables.

 Right now, I’m in the process of completing my EP titled ‘Seasons’.
-After finishing the EP, I hope to do another tour, back in Asia, and then tour in America, Canada.
+After finishing the EP, I hope to do another tour, back in Asia and then tour in America, Canada.

 What do you like best about what you do?